 Please note that where stargates use glowstone in the below example, modern stargates need sea lanterns.

 To create a Stargate that can connect to any other Stargate, first you need to build the gate itself.
-There are currently two configurations: 5-block and 6-block wide. (you can use any colored wool in place of the obsidian)
+There are currently two configurations: 5-block and 6-block wide.

 Next you place a sign on the left obsidian block.
 On the first line type the name of the gate you’re creating.
 On the third line type the name of the network of gates you want to connect to.